flashbots/flashbots-docs/docs/flashbots-core/searchers/quick-start.md

   "method": "eth_sendBundle",
   "params": [
     {
-      signedTxs,         // Array[String], A list of signed transactions to execute in an atomic bundle blockNumber,       // String, a hex encoded block number for which this bundle is valid on minTimestamp,      // (Optional) Number, the minimum timestamp for which this bundle is valid, in seconds since the unix epoch maxTimestamp,      // (Optional) Number, the maximum timestamp for which this bundle is valid, in seconds since the unix epoch
+      txs,               // Array[String], A list of signed transactions to execute in an atomic bundle blockNumber,       // String, a hex encoded block number for which this bundle is valid on minTimestamp,      // (Optional) Number, the minimum timestamp for which this bundle is valid, in seconds since the unix epoch maxTimestamp,      // (Optional) Number, the maximum timestamp for which this bundle is valid, in seconds since the unix epoch